remotesynth/certifiedfreshevents/content/events/the-jam-2022.md

 ## Jamstack Showcase

 Got a great Jamstack project that you'd like to showcase at the event?
 This is your chance!
 Submit details and a recording of your project via [this form](https://forms.gle/ojsanQgnt7MvQi7M7) and, if chosen, we'll showcase your project in front of TheJam.dev audience during intermissions.
+Deadline is January 19.

 <div class="mt-8 mb-8 flex items-center justify-center w-full">
 <a class="button" style="text-decoration:none;color:#FFF" href="https://forms.gle/ojsanQgnt7MvQi7M7">